opendicom/DECK_WebTransport/doc/subprojects/MIRO/README.md

 ## FOVIA
 In our case image rendering is managed by a commercial library, with javascript API , which pilots webgl.

+---
+notas:

+If you are already using the loadStudyMetadata() / loadSeries2D/3D() / loadSeriesImageData() design pattern, your apps should just all work.
+Assuming you creating the imageDataManager via:

+g_imageDataManager = ImageDataManager.getInstance({ });

+Once you start to use “https / 8080” rather than “http / 8088”, it should create you a new FDM that use HTJ2K for loading and transfer to the client.